rdancer/node-chimera/README.md

     });

 When you instantiate a new chimera with `new Chimera()`, you're actually creating a new browser instance which does not share session data with other browser sessions.
-It has it's own in memory cookie database and url history.
+It has its own in memory cookie database and url history.

 The `locals` hash should contain variables you wish to pass to the web page.
 These values should be types that can be turned into json because the sandboxing environment of the browser's js engine prevents us from passing actual nodejs